Spire Global Germany GmbH, represented by Dipl.-Ing. Peter Platzer

-(2) The exclusion according to item 1 above shall not apply in the case of liability due to intent or gross negligence as well as in the case of injury to life, body or health .
+The exclusion according to item 1 above shall not apply in the case of liability due to intent or gross negligence as well as in the case of injury to life, body or health.

 Sec.
 15 Use of Company Telecommunications and Data Processing Equipment

-(3) The Employee is hereby informed that her personal data will be collected, stored and processed, including automatically, on the basis of and in accordance with the legal requirements, in particular the EU General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
-Once the Company is fully operational, she will be provided with detailed data protection information and will express her consent to the relevant procedures of the Company.
-She will then also sign the declaration of committing to observe data secrecy pursuant to Section 53 BDSG.
+The Employee is hereby informed that his personal data will be collected, stored and processed, including automatically, on the basis of and in accordance with the legal requirements, in particular the EU General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
+She confirms that she has read and understood the data protection information enclosed as Annex 1 to this Agreement and thus declares her consent.
+She declares that she has also read and understood the attached declaration on data secrecy and will sign the declaration of commitment pursuant to Section 53 BDSG, attached as Annex 2.